github/docs/data/reusables/codespaces/creating-a-codespace-in-vscode.md

    ![Searching for repository to create a new codespace](/assets/images/help/codespaces/choose-repository-vscode.png)

-   If codespaces are billable for the repository you choose, a message will be displayed in subsequent prompts telling you who will pay for the codespace.
+   If the repository you choose is owned by an organization, and the organization has configured codespaces for this repository to be billable to the organization, or its parent enterprise, a message will be displayed in subsequent prompts telling you who will pay for the codespace.

 4. Click the branch you want to develop on.